If you’ve been following this breach, the key problem here is two part:

 2) TJX (and others) shouldn’t have stored the credit card data in the first place and when they did, they should have used better security.

-Though they’ll blame “clever hackers” for the breach, the fault instead lies squarely with TJX who’s business practice of storing credit cards against people’s will along with negligent use of outdated wireless encryption (WEP) first created a giant target and then then left a gaping hole for the bad guys to be able to go and get it.Tags: Data Abuse, Identity Theft, Negligence, TJ Maxx, TJX, WEP, Wireless Security
+Though they’ll blame “clever hackers” for the breach, the fault instead lies squarely with TJX who’s business practice of storing credit cards against people’s will along with negligent use of outdated wireless encryption (WEP) first created a giant target and then then left a gaping hole for the bad guys to be able to go and get it.Tags: Big Business, Data Abuse, Data Brokering, Identity Theft, Negligence, TJ Maxx, TJX, WEP, Wireless Security